 Kayaking wear; Some of these items you might not need but I prefer to err on the safe side.
 All this must be quick drying (i.e.) not cotton.
-Shorts or bathing suit suitable for wearing in any bar or restaurant, paddling jacket/rain and wind proof.
+Shorts or bathing suit suitable for wearing in any bar or restaurant, paddling jacket/rain and windproof.
 Paddling pants if you tend to get cold easily.
-A wet or dry suit is necessary for the April and May months.
-Long sleeved shirt, some sort of head protection from the sun, sun glasses with strap.
+A wet or dry suit is necessary for the April and May months and a comfortable idea for Oct.
+Long-sleeved shirt, some sort of head protection from the sun, sunglasses with strap.
 A buff is something I find very practical for sun protection.

 Off water wear: Long pants, skirt, dress, t-shirts and other clothes you might like but do travel as light as possible.